Zénon Bernard

 Johann Zénon Bernard (13 February 1893 - 25 June 1942) was a Luxembourgish communist politician.
 He led the Communist Party of Luxembourg during its first two decades of existence, and was the first communist elected to the Chamber of Deputies.
 He died in German captivity during the Second World War.

 Political activism

 Bernard was born in Kahler.
 He was a metal worker by profession.
 He joined the socialist movement when the First World War broke out.
 He became a leading figure in the leftwing faction of the Socialist Party, advocating affiliation to the Communist International.
 In January 1921, he took part in the founding of the Communist Party of Luxembourg and became the secretary of the Central Committee of the party.
 In May 1921, he became the party chairman.

-Bernard was elected to parliament in the 1934 national election.
+Bernard was elected to parliament in the 1934 general election.
 He was the first Luxembourgish communist elected to parliament.
 He was, however, barred from occupying his seat by the centre-right majority, on the pretext that as a revolutionary Bernard could not swear on the Constitution.